 7.6 Provision of Financial Security.
 The Scheduling Coordinator is obligated to provide all necessary Financial Security required under Section 11 of Appendix GG of the CAISO Tariff in a manner acceptable under Section 11 of Appendix GG of the CAISO Tariff.
 The Scheduling Coordinator shall maintain the Financial Security for the Term of the LTWTUCA, subject to refund in accordance with the Article 2.3 of the LTWTUCA.
 Failure by the Scheduling Coordinator to timely satisfy the Appendix GG of the CAISO Tariff requirements for the provision of Financial Security shall be deemed a breach of this LTWTUCA and a condition of Default of this LTWTUCA.

-7.6.1 Notwithstanding any other provision of this LTWTUCA for notice of Default and opportunity to cure such Default, the CAISO or the Participating TO shall provide the Scheduling Coordinator with written notice of any Default due to timely failure to post Financial Security, and the Scheduling Coordinator shall have five (5) Business Days from the date of such notice to cure such Default by posting the required Financial Security.
+7.6.1 Notwithstanding any other provision of this LTWTUCA for notice of Default and opportunity to cure such Default, the CAISO or the Affected Participating TO shall provide the Scheduling Coordinator with written notice of any Default due to timely failure to post Financial Security, and the Scheduling Coordinator shall have five (5) Business Days from the date of such notice to cure such Default by posting the required Financial Security.
 If the Scheduling Coordinator fails to cure the Default, then this LTWTUCA shall be deemed terminated.

-7.6.2 The Participating TO shall reduce the posted Financial Security on an annual basis by the equivalent value of Wheeling Upgrade costs reimbursed by the Scheduling Coordinator.
-The Participating TO shall determine this equivalent value of capital reimbursement in accordance with applicable FERC rules.
+7.6.2 The Affected Participating TO shall reduce the posted Financial Security on an annual basis by the equivalent value of Wheeling Upgrade costs reimbursed by the Scheduling Coordinator.
+The Affected Participating TO shall determine this equivalent value of capital reimbursement in accordance with applicable FERC rules.

 7.7 Scheduling Coordinator Payment Obligations.
 Scheduling Coordinator will pay for Network Upgrades and long-term long term Wheeling Through Priority in accordance with Appendix C of this LTWTUCA and the corresponding LTWTSA.